JuliaIBPM/ConstrainedSystems.jl/docs/src/manual/timemarching.md

   definitions of the integrating factor and the right-hand side function:

 ```@repl march
-ifrk = IFRK(u,Δt,plan_intfact,r₁,rk=TimeMarching.RK31)
+ifrk = IFRK(u,Δt,plan_intfact,r₁,rk=ConstrainedSystems.RK31)
 ```

 We have set the time step size to $0.01$.
 We have also specified that the Runge-Kutta method to be used is a third-order method, `RK31`, specially designed for storing as few different versions of the integrating factor as necessary.
 This is actually the default method, so we could have omitted this keyword argument.
-There are other choices, as well, such as `TimeMarching.Euler` for the forward Euler method.
+There are other choices, as well, such as `ConstrainedSystems.Euler` for the forward Euler method.

 Now we can solve the system.
 The integrator has a simple form, accepting as arguments